Tuur123/ResearchProject/Readme.md

 If someone uses phone of someone else, this can be detected because there will be 2 faces with the same qr code.

 Because the python face_recognition softawere uses dlib, I use a ubuntu VM to run all recognition code in.
 Installing dlib on windows should be possible but I never made it work.
+If you're having issues with the server connection when using a VM, perhaps [my short tutorial](https://youtu.be/kc-t2D7QaUM) will help you.

 ## If you want to replicate this kind of project, have a look at these comminities for usefull tips and information
 >https://www.reddit.com/r/pythontips/